-- 5.29 There are a number of often smaller villages, that have been identified for limited growth where no opportunities to deliver specific infrastructure have been identified to date.
-The scale of development proposed means that it would not be viable to deliver larger, more costly, infrastructure such as a new school or significant highways improvements, however there may be opportunities to deliver smaller scale infrastructure.
-The Publication Plan includes a number of policies that will see financial contributions for infrastructure such as towards health and playing pitches, and these policies apply equally to smaller site allocations as well as the larger strategic sites.
-Smaller scale infrastructure proposed in the Publication Plan on non-strategic sites includes: - 30 space car park to serve Codsall railway station, delivered on site 224, land adjacent to Station Road, Codsall - On site drop off parking to serve Landywood Primary School to be delivered on site 536a: Land off Holly Lane, Great Wyrley - Community Park and allotments to be delivered next to Site 136 Land off Landywood Lane, Great Wyrley - Off-site green infrastructure adjacent site 576 Land off Hyde Lane, Kinver - Off-site public right of way improvements on land in same ownership as landowners of site 463/284: Land off Billy Buns Lane and Gilbert Lane, Wombourne. - A41 highway improvements as a result of development of site 239: land west of Wrottesley Park Road (south), Perton.
+- 5.24 The Publication Plan includes a number of policies that will see financial contributions for infrastructure such as towards health and playing pitches, and these policies apply equally to smaller site allocations as well as the larger strategic sites.
+Smaller scale infrastructure proposed in the Publication Plan on non-strategic sites includes: - 30 space car park to serve Codsall railway station, delivered on site 224, land adjacent to Station Road, Codsall - On site drop off parking to serve Landywood Primary School to be delivered on site 536a: Land off Holly Lane, Great Wyrley - Community Park and allotments to be delivered next to Site 136 Land off Landywood Lane, Great Wyrley

+- A41 highway improvements as a result of development of site 239: land west of Wrottesley Park Road (south), Perton.